dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>crisneja</b></td>
 <td>noun</td>
 <td>A pre-fabricated panel of palm leaf roof thatch.
-In Iquito territory, these are made using a <i>ripa</i> of palm wood (typically, <i>pona</i>), some 2–3cm wide and 2–3m in length, to which are attached leaves of <i>irapay</i> palm.
+In Iquito territory, these are made using a <i>ripa</i> (see below) of palm wood (typically, <i>pona</i>), some 2–3cm wide and 2–3m in length, to which are attached leaves of <i>irapay</i> palm.
 The stems of the <i>irapay</i> leaves are tied to the <i>ripa</i>, one next to the other, with a separation of some 1.5–2cm, and the broad parts of the leaves are interleaved together on one side so as to create a solid rectangular piece of thatch with the <i>ripa</i> along one edge.</td>
 </tr>

 <tr>